-On the contrary, Table 4 shows that rural households would consume more fat, carbohydrates and protein under higher egg prices and thus, more total energy.
+On the contrary, Table 3 shows that rural households would consume more fat, carbohydrates and protein under higher egg prices and thus, more total energy.
 Eggs are inferior goods as found in Bishop et al. (2010) and Du et al. (2004) by using the CHNS as well.
 Considering our result for urban areas, their finding may have been driven by rural rather than urban households.
-Higher fat prices are associated with more consumption of fat and carbohydrates, indicating fat is also an inferior good for rural households.
+Higher fat and oil prices are associated with more consumption of fat and carbohydrates, which indicates that fat or oil is also an inferior good for rural households.
 A higher price of vegetables suppresses carbohydrates and protein but encourages fat consumption.
 As a result, total energy is not responsive to it.
-It is worth noting consistently positive estimated coefficient of volatility of meat price on total energy and all three substrates with considerably large magnitudes (varying from 3.822 for carbohydrate in Column 3 of Table 4 to 13.857 for fat in Column 2 of Table 4).
+It is worth noting consistently positive coefficient estimates of volatility of meat price on total energy and all three substrates with considerably large magnitudes (varying from 3.822 for carbohydrate in Column 3 of Table 3 to 13.857 for fat in Column 2 of Table 3).
 This may be driven by rural households' strong preferences of meat.
-As shown in Columns 5 of Table 4, households tend to consume more fat proportionately as well under volatile meat prices and even after knowing what a balanced diet should be (0.079 in Column 2 Table 4).
+As shown in Column 2 of Table 3, households tend to consume more fat proportionately as well under volatile meat prices and even after knowing what a balanced diet should be (0.079 in Column 2 Table 3).

-Acquiring more dietary knowledge does not yield robust positive impact on nutrient intake, as found by Shimokawa (2013), except for rural households' fat intake as mentioned above.
-Switch in preferences towards energy- and sugar-rich diet or physical exercises requiring more energy are irrelevant for nutritional status of both urban and rural households.

-Among various community indicators, only social services increase total energy intake through carbohydrates for urban households (Columns 1 and 3 of Table 3) and through carbohydrates and protein for rural households (Columns 1, 3 and 4 of Table 4).
-Traditional markets are likely to deter the growth of total energy intake through carbohydrates for urban households and of fat for rural households.
+As found by Shimokawa (2013), acquiring more knowledge of healthy diet does not necessarily raise nutrient intake, except fat for rural households (Column 2 of Table 3), as indicated by insignificant estimated coefficients of 'dietary knowledge' in Tables 2-3.
+Switch in preferences towards energyand sugar-rich diet or doing more physical exercises is irrelevant for higher nutrition for both urban and rural households.
+Among various community indicators, only social services increase total energy intake through carbohydrates for urban households (Columns 1 and 3 of Table 2) and through carbohydrates and protein for rural households (Columns 1, 3 and 4 of Table 3).
+Traditional markets are likely to deter the growth of total energy intake through carbohydrates for urban households and fat for rural households.